 If non-surgical methods are not providing your ankle pain with any relief, then it might suggest that you’re a candidate for an arthroscopic ankle procedure.
-An arthroscopic ankle surgery involves two or three small incisions, and a camera which is placed into the joint, which allows the team of surgical doctors to evaluate the entire ankle joint and repair defects to cartilage, as well as remove inflamed tissues and debris.
-Following the procedure, which can be performed in either a hospital or surgical center, the patient will be advised to not bear any weight for 1-2 weeks, depending on the extensiveness of the individual surgery.
-Once sutures have been removed, full weight bearing will be permitted, and the patient will be prescribed post-surgical exercises to maximize healing.
-Typically a patient will be healed in 6 weeks, and can discuss returning to athletics in 8 weeks, depending on the severity of their case.
+An arthroscopic ankle surgery involves two or three small incisions.
+Then, a camera goes into the joint, which allows the surgeon to evaluate the ankle joint.
+Furthermore, they can repair defects to cartilage, as well as remove inflamed tissues and debris.

 Following the procedure, the patient should not bear any weight for 1-2 weeks, depending on the extensiveness of the individual surgery.
 Following suture removal, the patient can bear full weight.
 In order to maximize healing, the patient should proceed with post-surgical exercises to maximize healing.